B2B platform for digital goods

 }

 This covers 80% of scenarios.
-Latency metrics refresh every 30 seconds from real webhook timings.
+Latency metrics refresh every 30 seconds from real order completion times recorded in your tracking layer.

 2. Stock-aware routing